FAQs About E-Waste and Electronic Recycling

 What does Tri-Star Recycling Do with E-waste?

 At Tri-Star Recycling, we proudly exercise environmental consciousness while taking maximum data security measures to ensure that the e-waste we acquire is safely and securely managed.
 We uphold a zero-landfill mission.
 All clients receive documentation outlining chain of custody and assurance that all data has been destroyed properly.
-Our downstream vendors share our zero-landfill mission; being R2-certified means we only work with other R2-certified vendors.
+Our downstream vendors share our zero-landfill mission.

 How will Recycling My Obsolete Computer and/or Electronic Equipment Make a Difference?